Skip to content

 Download, unzip, and run.

 This program doesn't require an installation process; it's downloaded and launched as a standalone executable.
 On Windows, extract the downloaded archive, and move the folder to a location of your choice.
-For example, C:\Program Files\Daedalus.
-Run by double-clicking daedalus.exe.
+For example, C:\Program Files\molchanica.
+Run by double-clicking molchanica.exe.
 You may pin to the task bar or start menu as desired for your workflow.
 Windows will automatically find the application when searching using the Windows key.

 Gemmi bundling